 The building of St Bartholomew's is itself a powerful statement of the presence of the Church in the community.
-It has an active and busy congregation of a wide variety of ages and ethnicities, and a church school which is an important part of parish life.
-Worship and teaching are of a liberal catholic style.
+It has active and busy congregations of a wide variety of ages and ethnicities, and a church school which is an important part of parish life.

 As well as welcoming people to our services and the many activities which take place in St Bartholomew's, we also aim to play as full a part as possible in the life of the diverse communities of our Parish.
 We are eager to work wherever appropriate with community groups, agencies and all people of good will for the flourishing and strengthening of our communities.